ajdavis/emptysquare-hugo/emptysquare/content/announcing-libbson-and-libmongoc-1-3-0.md

 +++

 <p><img style="display:block; margin-left:auto; margin-right:auto;" src="catania.jpg" alt="San Giovanni li Cuti - Catania" title="San Giovanni li Cuti - Catania" /></p>
-<p>I just released version 1.3.0 of libbson and libmongoc, the C libraries that compose the MongoDB C Driver.
+<p>I just released version 1.3.0 of <a href="http://mongoc.org/libbson/current/">libbson</a> and <a href="http://mongoc.org/libmongoc/current/">libmongoc</a>, the C libraries that compose the MongoDB C Driver.
 The changelist is massive; the highlights are support for new MongoDB 3.2 features, and a widespread cleanup of GridFS.</p>
 <p>Links:</p>
 <ul>
 <li><a href="https://github.com/mongodb/libbson/releases/download/1.3.0/libbson-1.3.0.tar.gz">libbson-1.3.0.tar.gz</a></li>